Sind River snake

 The Sind River snake (Enhydris chanardi), also known commonly as Chanard's mud snake and Chan-ard's water snake, is a species of mildly venomous, rear-fanged snake in the family Homalopsidae.
 The species is endemic to Thailand.

-Geographic range
+Taxonomy

+The specific name, chanardi, is in honour of Thai herpetologist (Mr.) Tanya Chan-ard.

+Distribution and habitat

 E. chanardi is found near or around Bangkok, Thailand.

-Etymology

-The specific name, chanardi, is in honour of Thai herpetologist (Mr.) Tanya Chan-ard.

-Habitat

 The preferred natural habitat of E. chanardi is freshwater wetlands.